 Now, this would normally be a no-brainer but since being strict with our budgeting this year I’ve paid much more attention to prices and noticed that some things sold in multiples are actually more expensive than their single counterparts.
 What the heck is that about!??!

-Ex: a few months ago my kids wanted refills for their lead pencils (ya know…because it snaps off and breaks every single time they write) and I saw a 3-pack at Walmart.
-Instinctively I grabbed it but noticed it seemed pricey compared to the single pack.
+Ex: a few months ago my kids wanted refills for their most favorite lead pencils (ya know…because it snaps off and breaks every single time they write) and I saw a 3-pack at Walmart.
+Instinctively I grabbed it (assuming it was cheaper per piece) but noticed it seemed pricey compared to the single pack.
 I whipped out my trusty iPhone calculator and discovered the 3-pack actually cost more per pack than to buy them individually?!

 I’m not sure if this was the case at the particular Walmart I was in this week school shopping, but what I can tell you is that I have seen Target price the exact same item differently in promo sections vs. the item’s typical department placement.

-Ex: a couple of months ago Target had an endcap display with “slime ingredients”.
+Let me explain: a few months back Target had an endcap display with “slime ingredients”.
 I only noticed it because Gracyn, an avid slime maker, squealed with excitement and just HAD TO HAVE IT ALL…it included a lifetime supply of Elmer’s Glue, contact solution, shaving cream, and some smaller bottles of glue.

 I noticed that the small bottles seemed expensive and out of curiosity checked two aisles over where the glue lived and wouldn’t you know, they were cheaper.
 The same exact size bottles were marked up on the endcap?!
 It wasn’t a huge amount difference, but it was noticeable and enough to make me double-check promo items just to see if I’m being scammed!